Can't Get Rid of Your Mommy Tummy?

 There is a series of 5 exercises that you can do on your own.
 Go to this website for photos and explanations.
 There are two techniques that are most frequently used.
 One is the Tupler Technique and the other is the Mutu System.
 There are also physical therapists and some pilates instructors that will work with you to knit your abdominal wall together.

-Now that you know what caused your mommy tummy, you can work to get rid of it.
-You can do this and it works!
+Now that you know what caused your mommy tummy, you can start getting rid of it.
+You can do it!